ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 Finally, delayed work must remain exactly equivalent to eager work.
 Debug builds checked that expanding a window reproduced the same parser state and saved path metrics—position, error cost, node count, and dynamic precedence—and that subtree ownership moved once at each boundary.
-Those details belong in the appendix; the governing principle is simpler: **postpone the representation, never the correctness.**
+Those checks are debug-build machinery; the governing principle is simpler: **postpone the representation, never the correctness.**

 ## The deterministic window improved parsing by about nine percent

-I asked ChatGPT to run a paired same-session A/B benchmark with window entry enabled and disabled.
-It used seven languages, five repetitions, and a 200 ms minimum fixture sample time:
+I asked ChatGPT to run a paired same-session A/B benchmark with window entry enabled and disabled: seven languages, five repetitions, and a minimum sample time of 200 ms per fixture, so short files were timed over many runs instead of one noisy one.
+That pairing discipline governs every number in this post: each candidate is measured against the immediately preceding Rust revision in the same session, and must pass the correctness gates before it stays.
+The final post spells out the [full benchmark rules](tree-sitter-end-to-end.md); this summary is enough to read the tables here.

 | Language | Throughput change |
 | --- | ---: |